The difference between counselling and psychotherapy.

 How long it takes.

 Some counselling and therapies are time-limited.
 This means that a decision is made to work for a set period of time e.g. 6 weeks, or 20 weeks.
 Open-ended therapy is not time restricted and usually continues until the client and therapist/counsellor decide that it is time to end.
-The decision to choose time-limited to open-ended therapy/counselling is made by the therapist/counsellor at the outset.
-Sometimes it is a mutual decision, made after the initial consultation.
+My clients and I usually decide together whether time-limited or open-ended therapy/counselling is appropriate at our initial consultation.

 Finding out more.